Club Name: Nottingham Forest Football Club

 Nottingham Forest club name

-From their very existence, Nottingham Forest have adopted one name for the football club.
-The Nottinghamshire outfit also adopted their nickname, the Reds, from their formation as their founding members opted to embrace Garibaldi red as the official colours for the team.
+Since their inception, Nottingham Forest have used a single name for the football club.
+The Nottinghamshire outfit also adopted their nickname, the Reds, from their formation as their founding members opted to embrace Garibaldi red as the team’s official colours.

 Founded as: Nottingham Forest Football Club (1865-present)